Patterns for working with temporal coordinates.

 347926.83333333, 347927. ])

-However, these raw values are pretty meaningless on their own.
-As hinted to above, these points are measured in units of hours relative to the epoch 1970-01-01 00:00:00.
+However, these raw values are difficult to interpret on their own.
+As noted above, these points are measured in units of hours relative to the epoch 1970-01-01 00:00:00.
 The metadata defining all this information is available from the units attribute of the coordinate:

 >>> tcoord.units